 The park is accessible from Kochi (Kerala) and Coimbatore (Tamil Nadu) airports, which are located at about 148 Km and 175 Km respectively.

+Munnar is the nearest town (13km.), well connected by roads from Kerala and Tamil Nadu.
 The nearest railway station in Kerala is Aluva (120 Km away from Munnar) and in Tamil Nadu is Coimbatore (165 Km)

 The only motorable road inside the Park, passes through the southern extremity inside the tourism zone (Rajamala) to the Rajamallay tea estate.
 Another road head leads to the Lakkom Muduvakudy on the periphery and is not usable at present.
 All other movements inside the Park are on foot along trails and footpaths